 Deborah Weir is a mixed media artist who primarily uses textiles in her work.
 Though contemporary in every sense, the work she does references traditional “women’s work,” slowly built up, mostly by hand, with a needle, using gentle materials – fabrics, thread, floss – in addition to more modern, edgier ones such as Tyvek, metals and found objects.
-Her work is detailed, often with reflective surfaces and tiny, rich elements; it does not always neatly fit typical categories but includes collage and heavily worked or embroidered surfaces as well as art quilts and weaving.
+Her work is detailed, often with reflective surfaces and tiny, rich elements; it does not always neatly fit typical categories but includes collage and heavily worked or embroidered surfaces as well as art quilts and sculptural work.
 She chooses from a wide range of techniques, whatever works to express her vision.

 The objective of Weir’s artwork is to awaken the mind of the viewer by means of visual seduction.